HSC8036 : Health Statistics

 Outline Of Syllabus

-Graphical and numerical data summary; the Normal, Binomial and Poisson distributions; combining probabilities; confidence Intervals and hypothesis tests for comparing means and proportions; transformations and non-parametric tests; simple correlation and linear regression; confounding and effect modification; ANOVA and multiple comparisons; survival analysis; simple linear and logistic regression; sample size calculations; MINITAB commands to perform analyses.
+This is an introduction to statistical concepts, and their use and relevance in health sciences.
+The emphasis will be on when to use particular techniques, and how to interpret the results.
+Students will learn how to apply many of the techniques, and computer practical sessions will reinforce concepts and give practice in carrying out and interpreting statistical analyses.
+Topics covered are graphical and numerical data summary; the Normal, and Chi-squared distributions; combining probabilities; confidence intervals and hypothesis tests for comparing means and proportions; transformations and non-parametric tests; simple correlation and linear regression; confounding and effect modification; ANOVA and multiple comparisons; survival analysis; simple linear and logistic regression; sample size calculations; MINITAB and EPI INFO commands to perform analyses.

 Teaching Rationale And Relationship

-The lectures and linked computer-based practicals and group work develop knowledge and module-specific skills.
+The lectures and linked computer-based practical sessions and group work develop knowledge and module-specific skills.
 Module and key skills are developed through the course work and project used as part of the assessment.

 The format of resits will be determined by the Board of Examiners